-For this reason, stickers may be needed to cover the headlights when driving abroad.
+For this reason, stickers may need to be used to cover the headlights when driving abroad.
 For further information, please refer to a specialised workshop.
-SEAT recommends visiting a technical service.
+SEAT recommends visiting a Technical Service.

 The use of stickers to cover headlights is only permitted over a short period.
 To modify the direction of the headlamps more permanently, please take the vehicle to a specialised workshop.
-SEAT recommends taking your car in for technical service.
+SEAT recommends visiting a Technical Service.